bcgov/PaymentCommonComponent/apps/docs/source/includes/_developers.md

 # Developers

+## Pre-requisites

+1. Have you communicated with your finance responsible and is s/he onboard with this?
+2. Information about your GL coding is required.

 ## Explore our APIs
 Common Component for Payments' APIs power its platform to perform automated reconciliation of payments across the various lines of businesses across British Columbia.
 Behind these APIs is a software layer connecting and optimizing communications networks to allow your users to simplify and streamline the payment processes and technology across the BC government payment ecosystem.

 ## Before you begin
-You must have one of the following accounts for login to the API Services Portal:
+You must have one of the following accounts for login to the API Services Portal: GitHub, IDIR or BC Services Card.

-1. GitHub

-2. IDIR

-3. BC Services Card

 ## Initial setup
 Step 1: Navigate to the <a href=" https://api.gov.bc.ca"title="API Services">API Services Portal</a>